harikarthik-s/Monkeytype-Clone/README.md

 # Monkeytype Clone

-A full-stack Monkeytype clone made using React, TypeScript, and Vite.
+A full-stack Monkeytype clone made using vanillaJS and libraries.
 Test your typing speed in a 30-second, 60-second,... format also in number of words format.

 ## Features